moov-io/customers/pkg/client/docs/ConfigurationApi.md

 Update Configuration

-Update the configuration for the provided namespace.
+Update the configuration for the provided organization.

 ### Required Parameters